KackaHannah/NDMI110-graphs-and-networks-practicals/README.md

 will work with specific graphs and real-world networks.
 On theoretical tutorials we will deepen our understanding of theoretical knowledge gained from lectures.

+There is a mirror of this repository at [MFF Gitlab](https://gitlab.mff.cuni.cz/kubekd/ndmi110-graphs-and-networks#)

 ## Gaining tutorial credit

 Throughout the semester there will be 3 short tests oriented on understanding